asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ```

-As you can see, the only difference between `ClusterClientHostedService` and `ActorSystemClusterHostedService` is the metod used on startup.
+As you can see, the only difference between `ClusterClientHostedService` and `ActorSystemClusterHostedService` is the method used on startup.
 The client uses `.StartClientAsync()` and member uses `.StartMemberAsync()`.

 Then we need to register this hosted service in `Program.cs`.